On Avery Island: Composition

+Artwork

+The cover art for the 1996 release of On Avery Island was designed by Jeff Mangum and Lisa Janssen.
+The United Kingdom release had different cover art, designed by Jill Carnes.

+In 2023, the album was rereleased with new cover art.

 Release and reception

+Initial release

 On Avery Island was released in the United States on March 26, 1996, by Merge Records, and in the United Kingdom on September 30, 1996, by Fire Records.
 It sold around 5,000 copies, which Merge considered a success.
 On Avery Island received positive reviews from critics.
 Kurt Wolff of the Houston Chronicle gave the album four out of five stars, and wrote: "Neutral Milk Hotel's debut is a trippy experience, at times downright crowded with noise.
 But at the core of every song is a solid, tangible melody, the kind that rings through your brain all day long."
-The Mike Goldsmith of NME gave it an 8/10, and said: "Neutral Milk Hotel can convert miserable-as-sin introspection into folky mantras that bore into your skull like a well-aimed power drill."
+Mike Goldsmith of NME gave it an 8/10, and said: "Neutral Milk Hotel can convert miserable-as-sin introspection into folky mantras that bore into your skull like a well-aimed power drill."
 On Avery Island was ranked at number thirty-five on The Village Voice's Pazz & Jop poll for 1996.

 After the release of On Avery Island, Mangum recruited three musicians to tour with: Julian Koster, Jeremy Barnes, and Scott Spillane.
 On April 28, 1997, Neutral Milk Hotel began a national tour, during which the band members learned to play as a unit.
 The On Avery Island tour generated enough money for the band members to afford to move to Athens, Georgia, where a large group of Elephant 6 musicians were living.
 By the spring of 1997, Mangum had written and demoed nearly every song for a second album.
 He shared the demos with his bandmates before they moved to Denver to record the album In the Aeroplane Over the Sea.